805 Mamaroneck Ave, Mamaroneck

 If You Only Order One: It should probably be the glazed, but we can’t stop thinking about the giant, glazy, plate-sized honey bun that’s swirled with cinnamon.
 It’ll put Dunkin’s coffee roll to shame.

 Inspired by NYC’s trendy doughnut shops, self-taught baker Matthew Moore launched MAD Donuts at the White Plains Farmers’ Market in 2018.
 A stylish shop opened in The Westchester during the 2019 holiday-shopping rush, with a #Basic menu of classics and a slate of seasonal specials.
+MAD can currently be found at pop-ups throughout the county.

 Unsurprisingly, considering his inspiration, Moore’s creations are highly Instagrammable: childhood-inspired cereal-milk iced doughnuts with Frosted Flakes, coconut-covered snowballs concealing a layer of coconut cream, and puffs of dough filled with lemon curd, topped with a swirl of torched meringue.
 Made with butter and eggs from New York State farms, the small-batch doughnuts can also stand on their own without the bells and whistles; in fact, the simple vanilla-bean glazed is one of the bestsellers.